microsoft/playwright/docs/src/running-tests-python.md

 pytest -s
 ```

-To debug one test file run the command followed by the name of the test file that you want to debug.
+To debug one test file, run the command followed by the name of the test file that you want to debug.

 ```bash tab=bash-bash lang=python
 PWDEBUG=1 pytest -s test_example.py